 Petersburg Tales is a collection of short stories by Nikolai Gogol which came out in 1842, uniting the previous one, Arabesques, with two other tales, The Overcoat and The Nose.
 The scenes where the barber finds the nose in a loaf of bread or the ghost of Akakij Akakievič, who died of cold, going around the city to rob people of their coats after he lost his own belong to the collective imagination.

-Gogol’s works inspired more than 135 films, most of them Russian and ex USSR productions.
-Still, there have been adaptations worldwide, such as The Overcoat by Alberto Lattuada, or J.Lee Thomson’s Taras Bulba.
+Gogol’s works inspired more than 135 films, most of them Russian and ex-USSR productions.
+Still, there have been adaptations worldwide, such as The Overcoat by Alberto Lattuada or J.Lee Thomson’s Taras Bulba.

 Although we know him as a Russian writer, Nikolai Gogol has Ukrainian origins, like Eugene Hütz, an actor in Everything is Illuminated and lead singer of Gogol Bordello.
-This is a musical example of the American melting pot, from the multiculturality of the members to the style that blends punk, rock, dub, folk with gypsy sounds of violins and accordion.
+This is a musical example of the American melting pot, from the multiculturality of the members to the style that blends punk, rock, dub, and folk with gypsy sounds of violins and accordions.

 Characters and objects coming to life

 Two things strike most the imagination in Gogol’s stories: inanimate, irrelevant objects that all of a sudden come to life, deforming an otherwise perfectly normal context, and characters.